 Finally, ask for feedback!
 Quarterly, send out a document to your team that aims to learn more about their feelings about the company in general.
 Emphasize that everything they share is confidential and that you won’t take anything they say against them.

 The popularity of working from home is undeniable.
 Various research shows its benefits among employees and employers alike.
 However, remote working also has its downsides.
 One of which is the challenge of establishing a company culture among a virtual team.
-Good thing, there are solutions to adversities always.
+Good thing, there are always solutions to adversities.
 To address the challenges of creating a positive remote work culture, below are some of the things you can do:

 - Define your culture